bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-21-newsletter.md

 even if the operators or miners of the sidechain try to prevent the withdrawal.
-Light's research describes validity rollups in depth, looks at how support for them could be added to Bitcoin, and examines various concerns with their implementation.
+Light's research describes validity rollups in depth, looks at how support for them could be added to Bitcoin, and examines various concerns with their implementation. {% assign timestamp="1:37:07" %}

 {:#v2-transport}
-The [BIP324][] proposal for an [encrypted v2 P2P transport
+- **Encrypted version 2 transport protocol:** The [BIP324][] proposal for an [encrypted v2 P2P transport
 protocol][news222 v2trans] received an update and mailing list discussion for the first time in three years.
 Encrypting the transport of unconfirmed transactions can help hide their origin from eavesdroppers who control many internet relays (e.g. large ISPs and governments).
-It can also help detect tampering and possibly make [eclipse attacks][topic eclipse attacks] more difficult.
+It can also help detect tampering and possibly make [eclipse attacks][topic eclipse attacks] more difficult. {% assign timestamp="1:39:41" %}

 {:#core-meet}
-A meeting of Bitcoin protocol developers had several sessions [transcribed][news223 xscribe] by Bryan Bishop, including discussions about [transport encryption][topic v2 p2p transport], transaction fees and [economic security][topic fee sniping], the FROST [threshold
+- **Meeting of Bitcoin protocol developers:** A meeting of Bitcoin protocol developers had several sessions [transcribed][news223 xscribe] by Bryan Bishop, including discussions about [transport encryption][topic v2 p2p transport], transaction fees and [economic security][topic fee sniping], the FROST [threshold